abhiwand/atk/doc/source/ds_dflw.rst

 .. note::

-    The |IAT| utilizes the Numpy package.
-    Numpy values of positive infinity (np.inf), negative infinity (-np.inf) or nan (np.nan) are treated as None.
+    Although the |IAT| utilizes the Numpy package, numpy values of positive infinity (np.inf), negative infinity (-np.inf) or nan (np.nan) are treated as None.
-    Results of any user-defined functions which deal with such values are automatically converted to None.
-    Any further usage of those data points should treat the values as None.
+    Results of any user-defined functions which deal with such values are automatically converted to None, so any further usage of those data points should treat the values as None.

 .. _Importing Data: